sanjaya740/HQSolver/README.md

 Disclaimers
 ------------

-- This project is for educational purposes only!
+- This project is (and was created) for educational purposes only!
 - This tool wasn't created for helping people win HQ Trivia!

 Requirements